DeluxeViper/InventoryWebApp/README.md

 # InventoryWebApp
-A full stack Web application for the Shopify Backend Intern Challenge -> Spring Boot backend + React frontend
+A full stack Web application for the Shopify Backend Intern Challenge!

 ### Technologies Used
 - Backend: Spring Boot (Java, Maven, XML)